 It’s been a fundamental problem for as long as media has existed.
 Little girls look to the television and see woman as what?
 Lead characters?
 Or side characters, swept away for the big boys to do all the work.
 When 75-80% of protagonists in movies and TV are male they rarely see anyone like them being in charge.
 It’s disheartening.

 If you’re mad the BBC have cast a woman to play an alien with the ability to alter every cell in their body – rethink your life.
 Are you a young girl?
-If not you have no right.
+If not you have no right to even care that much.
+The show isn’t made for you.
 Millions of young girls will look to the TV every Saturday night and see this woman as their hero in the same way millions of young boys have looked for 50 years and seen theirs.
 Yes she may be let down by scripts or directing or whatever like every Doctor has, but at it’s heart this will be a moment to look back on.
 The Doctor is now a character with endless potential, able to shift into anything and anyone we think is capable.
 And that is the most exciting thing to happen on TV for decades.

 Doctor Who is another super hero on that list for young children.
 And now look at it.
 This decades old show watched the world over is about to revolve exclusively around a woman.
 Jodie Whittaker is becoming THE Doctor.
 A hyper intelligent alien with practical immortality teaching kids they can help using intellect and romance over brute force and cynicism.
 Young girls everywhere can BE DOCTOR WHO NOW!
 Let me draw some parallels with 1963.
 A Canadian brings the BBC an idea for this time travel show, he gives the job of producing it to Verity Lambert.
 She became one of the BBC’s first female producers.
 There was uproar naturally from the old blokes who thought it was a job exclusively for men.
 The show was a monumental success even then and we wouldn’t be here today without Verity Lambert.
 Jodie Whittaker is a change on that level, stepping in to do a job blokes have done for too long.
 The show also had a gay Indian director for it’s first few seasons so we’ve always been ahead of the times…